DanRoscigno/DnD/characters/Savrad/savrad.md

 ## Saving throws

-- 10 or higher: Paralyzation, Poison, or Death Magic
+- 10 or higher: Paralysis, Poison, or Death Magic
 - 14 or higher: Rod, Staff, or Wand
-- 13 or higher: Petrification or Polymorph [^1]
+- 13 or higher: Petrification or Polymorph (1)
-- 16 or higher: Breath Weapon**
+- 16 or higher: Breath Weapon (2)
-- 15 or higher: Spell***
+- 15 or higher: Spell (3)

-[^1]: Excluding polymorph wand attacks.
+(1): Excluding polymorph wand attacks.
-** Excluding those that cause petrification or polymorph.
+(2): Excluding those that cause petrification or polymorph.
-*** Excluding those for which another saving throw type is specified, such as death, petrification, polymorph, etc.
+(3): Excluding those for which another saving throw type is specified, such as death, petrification, polymorph, etc.

 ## Turn undead